swvanderlaan/MetaGWASToolKit/README.md

 - INFO, minimum imputation quality score to keep variants, e.g. "0.3"
 - BETA, maximum effect size to allow for any variant, e.g. "10"
 - SE, maximum standard error to allow for any variant, e.g. "10"

+The resulting file, `dataset.cdat`, will be used for downstream plotting and analysis.

 ##### Plotting reformatted and cleaned GWAS data
 Both the *un*cleaned and the cleaned reformatted data will be visualized: **MetaGWASToolKit** will generate various plots automagically: